stineihole/Kids-short-story-network/README.md

 ## 📚 Academic Context

-This project was developed as part of a university course in UI programming and architectures.
-The assignment focused on designing and implementing a structured frontend application with clear separation of concerns.
+This project was developed as part of a course in UI programming and architectures (MH130) at Høyskolen Kristiania.
+The assignment focused on designing and implementing a social media network for children, with a structured frontend application focusing on clear separation of concerns based on the target group.

 ---